One Source of Train Times and Fares for All

 Britain's passenger rail services were once operated by a nationalized company.
 All that ended in the early 1990s when the railroads were privatized.
 When that happened the railroad tracks, most of the stations and other elements of the rail network infrastructure went to a semi-governmental company called Network Rail.

-These private companies are now part of The Association of Train Operating Companies (ATOC) and one of the great services they provide together is National Rail Enquiries - thank goodness for the Internet.
+These private companies are now part of The Rail Delivery Group (RDG) and one of the great services they provide together is National Rail Enquiries - thank goodness for the Internet.

 How to Use UK National Rail Enquiries to Find Train Schedules and Fares